tjmehta/gcloud-tracer/README.md

 // spanName will be the url path
 // parent span info (traceId and parentSpanId) are extracted from req.headers[trace.HEADER_NAME]
-// request info labels are automatically added to the span const spanData = trace.createReqRootSpanData(req, {
+// request info labels are automatically added to the span const spanData = trace.createReqRootSpanData(req, res, {
   // optional options:
   // remove frames from stack trace for span
   // like if you wrap this library w/ your own helper/util